ceciliomichael/ClaudeFlow/vibe-coding-guide.md

 - **Goal Alignment**: Does the generated application meet the requirements defined in `/plan` and `/memory`?
 - **Maintainability**: How easy is it to understand, debug, and update the codebase (aided by `/sessionlog`)?
 - **Efficiency**: How much faster was development compared to manual coding, considering the time spent prompting, reviewing, and refining?
+- **Security Posture**: Has the code been thoroughly tested for security vulnerabilities?
+Does it follow security best practices?

 ## Conclusion

 Vibe coding, when powered by natural language AI, offers incredible potential for accelerating development.
-However, without structure, it risks creating problematic codebases.
+However, without structure and rigorous testing, it risks creating problematic, insecure codebases.
 ClaudeCode provides the essential framework—planning, memory, logging, and phased execution—to transform vibe coding into a disciplined, effective, and safer methodology.

-By guiding the AI within the ClaudeCode structure, you can leverage its speed and capabilities while maintaining control, ensuring quality, and building robust, maintainable software.
+Remember: In vibe coding, you are not just instructing the AI to create code—you are part of an iterative process where your testing, feedback, and security analysis are critical to producing reliable results.
+By guiding the AI within the ClaudeCode structure and thoroughly testing its output, you can leverage its speed and capabilities while maintaining control, ensuring quality, and building robust, maintainable, and secure software.

-Embrace the vibe, but structure the flow with ClaudeCode!
+Embrace the vibe, but structure the flow and test the output with ClaudeCode!

 ---
 *Note: This guide and the ClaudeCode system workflow were developed and tested primarily using Claude 3.7 within the Cursor IDE environment.*